Maximization/adventofcode2019/README.md

 ### Advent of Code 2019
-These are my JavaScript solutions to the [Advent of Code 2019](https://adventofcode.com/2019) event in preparation for the 2020 edition.
+These are my JavaScript solutions to [Advent of Code 2019](https://adventofcode.com/2019), in preparation for the 2020 edition.

-#### 🎥 Advent of Code 2020 live on Twitch!
+For Advent of Code 2020, go to this repository 👉🏼 [https://github.com/Maximization/adventofcode2020](https://github.com/Maximization/adventofcode2020).
-Tune in from Monday to Friday at 10 AM (CET) from December 1st and let's solve these puzzles together!
-It's going to be challenging and a lot of fun 🥳

-See you on Twitch! 👉🏼 [https://www.twitch.tv/maximization_](https://www.twitch.tv/maximization_)
+🎬 You can watch live recordings of me solving the challenges while thinking out loud, on this [YouTube playlist](https://www.youtube.com/playlist?list=PLcwI3rn2RsQJpgIP1fo6owuWawXkELfr0).